whaleymar/whalengine/README.md

 - death plane

 ## Physics
-- i think it's time for actors to collide with each other
+- idea: overlapping actors nudge each other away or exert a force or something
-    - semisolid collider
 - fixed updates at 60fps so rounding doesn't fuck me

 ## Map